-When detecting the heat source to target with watermist, the infrared sensor on the sprayhead searches for the point in the room where the temperature is increasing the fastest or a peak temperature beyond a threshold.
-The sprayhead targets the hottest visible area, even if the view is partially obstructed because all the heat accumulates on the ceiling emanating from the centre of the fire.
+When detecting the heat source to target with watermist, the infrared sensor on the spray head searches for the point in the room where the temperature is increasing the fastest or a peak temperature beyond a threshold.
+The spray head targets the hottest visible area, even if the view is partially obstructed because all the heat accumulates on the ceiling emanating from the centre of the fire.

-Figure 12: Interpretation of how the infrared sensor views the fire
+Figure 15: Interpretation of how the IR sensor views the fire

 Watermist uses a different principle of firefighting to traditional sprinklers, which suppress fires by wetting surfaces and directly cooling the flames with large water drops.
-Watermist uses fine droplets, which evaporate at the base of the fire, to extract heat and displace the oxygen fuel.
+Watermist uses fine droplets, which evaporate at the base of the fire, to extract heat and displace the oxygen.
 This results in fire control, suppression, or extinguishment depending on the fire type.
-Our sprayheads are wall-mounted to avoid ineffective evaporation in the hot layer in the ceiling and the upward flow of hot combustion products. i.e.

-smoke.
-Automist leverages the natural turbulence the fire creates and seeks to ensure watermist is entrained into the fire plume.
+Our spray heads are wall-mounted to avoid ineffective evaporation in the hot layer in the ceiling and the upward flow of hot combustion products. i.e. smoke.
+Automist leverages the natural buoyancy the hot fire effluents creates and seeks to ensure watermist is entrained into the fire plume.

-Figure 13: Watermist droplets being entrained into the fire's turbulence
+Figure 16: Watermist droplets being entrained into the fire's turbulence